Rokasl/CS408_project/report/source/12_chapter_5.md

 ### Implementation

-Abstract machine takes contents of "gen.js" as an input, which contains two different arrays:
+The abstract machine takes contents of "gen.js" as an input, which contains two different arrays:
 "operators" and "resumptions".
 The operators are equivalent to top level functions in Frank, the resumptions are computations waiting to be executed.
 In current machine's implementation starting operator is always the